Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Jiufen only seems to get more and more popular every year.
 It has been promoted heavily in Japan, Taiwanese people love going there on the weekend, and it is one of the top day trips from Taipei for international tourists.

-If you are interested in Japanese-era architecture in Taiwan, you can find information about other Japanese buildings in Taiwan in my guides to the best temples in Taipei, historic Dadaocheng neighborhood and Dihua Street in Taipei, and places to visit in Taichung.
+If you are interested in Japanese-era architecture in Taiwan, you can find information about other Japanese buildings in Taiwan in my guides to the best temples in Taipei, historic Dihua Street in Taipei, and places to visit in Taichung.